GuuscoNL/SimpleInteractions/README.md

 Feel free to fork this and make your own changes.
 I hope it helps you out!

 # How to use
 Once installed you can go to `add new component` and select `New component`.
 Under `Create Script From Template` select `New SimpleInteraction` component.
+Add the `ignoreinteract` tag to gameobjects that you want the interact ray to go through.
+For example the player, so that the player itself doesn't block the interaction ray.

 `OnInteract()` is called when the player interacts with the object.
 You can use this to do whatever you want.
 For example, you can make a door open, play a sound, or spawn a particle effect.